Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Option_update.png)

-3 On the dialog box window that opens up, type under "Description" a memo that will remind you later why you chose to upload a new JSON configuration file.
+3 On the dialog box window that opens up type, under "Description", a memo that will remind you later why you chose to upload a new JSON configuration file, for instance; "New json configuration".
 There is also a space for a Note, write the current date.
 Now, to start this process, click on "From File".

 ![image](screenshots/file_location.png)

 4 Next, locate the file you want to update and click on "Open"